alirezabaharloo/react-blog/README.md

 # News Portal

-A modern, responsive news portal built with React and Node.js, featuring beautiful animations, user authentication, article search, and category browsing.
+A modern, responsive news portal built with React and Django REST Framework, featuring beautiful animations, user authentication, article search, and category browsing.

 ## 📋 Overview

 News Portal is a full-stack web application that offers users a seamless experience to browse, search, and read news articles.
-The application features a modern UI with smooth animations powered by Framer Motion, a responsive design that works on all devices, and a robust backend API.
+The application features a modern UI with smooth animations powered by Framer Motion, a responsive design that works on all devices, and a robust backend API powered by Django REST Framework.

 ## ✨ Features